 Venice: It's so remarkably beautiful and unique, that you have to love it.
 Nothing more to be said.

-After flying to Istanbul and Malta, we took a one-way flight on Air Malta to Rome.
+In 2015, after flying to Istanbul and Malta, we took a one-way flight on Air Malta to Rome.
 From there, we took trains to Florence, Bologna, and Venice.
 Do not underestimate the importance of booking your train tickets as soon as they become available.
 We got fantastic deals on every leg of the journey by booking months in advance directly from Trenitalia.
+In 2025, we flew on SAS via Copenhagen.

 I was trying to record the music that this three-man band was playing.
 This is something I frequently try to do without being noticed.
 This time, however, I was noticed, and his face still makes me laugh.